c4cs/c4cs.github.io/_commands/editors/vi.md

 to skip back/forward one word from within insert mode.
 That's because one of the primary purposes of normal mode is fast file navigation.

-Normal mode has a number of keybindings that make file navigation easier.
+Normal mode has a number of keybindings that make navigating files easier.
 We provide a non-exhaustive list of them below:

 #### Basic Navigation Keys